paulstaab/homepage/_posts/2020-05-24-spark-dynamic-partition-overwrite.md

 To implement the logic described above, Sparks first writes the new partitions into a temporary folder, then deletes the partitions from the old table and finally moves the new partitions to the correct place.
-This is described in [Spark's Score Code][3]:
+This is described in a comment in
+[Spark's source code][3]:

 ```
  * @param dynamicPartitionOverwrite If true, Spark will overwrite partition directories at runtime